markdiener10/fibonacci-demo-go/README.md

 Having looked at dockertest, I decided that I wanted to run the demo using docker_compose and let the postresql docker container get spun up by the Makefile for unit testing purposes.
 It would be good to compare notes if ory/dockertest is architected the way we would like for testing withing golang.
 The os.exit() at the end of the dockertest examples is a little concerning.
 I would like it to be able to have a lifetime longer than the current function scope.
 Docker Desktop has an API that I skimmed, be interesting to see how this

-In the interest of Time, I decided not to try to get distribution and testing onto Windows Platform.
+In the interest of time, I decided not to try to get distribution and testing onto Windows Platform.
 The Makefile will likely run on Linux if you comment out the /Application/Docker.app option.
 Windows may be closer to operation, but that would require some more testing.

 How I formatted the Makefile was intended to make it easy and step by step, with instructions labeled from #1 to #5.